 What do you plan to do with the decommissioned equipment?

 Having a plan ahead of time will help you efficiently move from the initialization to the completion of the project without losing precious time.

-Have another area with lower performance requirements that needs a boost?
-Repurpose the some of the equipment to makeup for the shortfall.
+Have another area with lower performance requirements that need a boost?
+Repurpose some of the equipment to make up for the shortfall.

 If you don’t need the equipment in a different area and there is not enough remaining value to justify resale, make sure that the equipment is responsibly recycled to protect the earth and protect your business from bad press.